CatOfJupit3r/wlhd-frontend-web/README.md

 # Walenholde Combat System — React App

+## Fork in the Road

+This repository is currently an archive before WLHD TypeScript related projects were merged into 1 mono repo and currently.

+## Description

 This repository contains React Interface for playing games of WLHD ecosystem.

-Built using React, Redux and GraphQL.

-## Description

 This is a passion project, created to provide a platform for playing Walenholde Combat System.

 WLHD is a tabletop RPG system, created by me, that is still in active development.
 For more detailed information, check [Learn More](#Learn-More).